How Long Can You Live with Severe Congestive Heart Failure?

 Congestive heart failure (CHF) is a progressive condition that occurs when fluid collects around the heart, making it impossible for your heart to pump blood effectively.
-The first question patients diagnosed with this condition usually ask is “how long can I live with congestive heart failure?”
+The first question patients diagnosed with this condition usually ask is “how long can I live with severe congestive heart failure?”
 The answer depends on what stage the patient is in at the time of diagnosis.

 Stages of Congestive Heart Failure